stephengold/JmePower/README.md

 The JmePower library depends on the standard jme3-core library and [the Heart library][heart].
-The LemurPower library depends on the JmePower library and also on [the Lemur toolkit][lemur].

 For projects built using Maven or Gradle, the build tools should automatically resolve the compile-time dependencies.
-However, the Lemur toolkit requires [Groovy] support at runtime, so you may also need to add a Groovy library
-(such as groovy-jsr223 or groovy-all) to the runtime classpath.

 #### Gradle-built projects